Prague in January

 January 1st usually at 6pm sees the Official Firework display.
 As the area on Letna Park is usually the launch point then you’ll get the best views from the riverside close to the Hotel Intercontinental and Rudolfinum.
 Details will be on the New Year page.

-January 6th is what we call “three-kings”.
+January 5th is what we call “three-kings”.
 Don’t worry if you see people writing in chalk on doorways things like K+M+B 2018 as it means good luck.
+Be on Malostranské Náměstí at 3-30pm and you can follow the three kings riding their camels over to the Old Town Square (arriving there @4-30pm).

 January 16th marks the day that Jan Palach self-immolated and January 19th marks the day he died.
 In this period but especially on those days you’ll find Czechs gathered at the top of Wenceslas Square or at his plaque on Námesti Jana Palacha (featured image above).